seydx/homebridge-fritz-platform/docs/config/Extras.md

 If setted up in config.json, the plugin will create an alarm switch assigned to your main router for creating automations to receive a call from your router for a given time to a given nr

+_Note: If you want to use this function, you need to activate phone dialer in your FritzBox WebUI !_

 ## Example Alarm Configuration